Beyond the Simple Time Clock

 In a recent interview with Midtown Business Radio, NOVAtime’s Vice President of Business Development, Brian Meharry, discusses the evolution of the workforce since the humble beginnings of the mechanical time clock.
 As the workforce changes, capturing time becomes more complicated, and NOVAtime has leveraged technology to stay ahead of the changing workforce.
 For example, Meharry offers this anecdote: “We have employees who are out in oil fields, and they need some way to clock in and clock out, so we have remote devices that allow that type of geography to exist for employers.”
 NOVAtime’s NT65M is an example of a rugged mobile time clock currently used by the workers at Levi’s Stadium.

-NOVAtime also offers a native mobile app for smart phones using iOS or Android.
+NOVAtime also offers a Time and Attendance App for smart phones using iOS or Android.
 This allows employers to save on cost without having to purchase a dedicated mobile device for tracking employees.
 The native mobile app allows employees to clock in and out, check accrual information, submit timesheets, and communicate with their managers regarding time off.
 Smart phones with GPS technology can also take advantage of geofencing, “where it’s important once you get to a job, that if employers want to track that, you can see when someone approaches a geography, a zip code, or a location and automatically logs them in,” adds Meharry.

 Workforce legislation is another area of constant flux, and NOVAtime’s solutions ensure compliance to local, state, and federal laws.
 For example, the Family and Medical Leave Act (FMLA) is a federal law with state-level amendments, and keeping track of the intricacies can be challenging for businesses.
 Similarly, the Affordable Care Act (ACA) requires complicated calculations and strategic management of variable-hour employees.
 Regulations like these